Inter Alia (play): London (2025)

 The production received its world premiere at the Lyttelton Theatre at the National Theatre in London on 23 July 2025, following previews which began on 10 July 2025.
 Casting includes Rosamund Pike, Jamie Glover, and Jasper Talbot.
 Pike had not performed on stage for 14 years, and the run sold out before she had started rehearsals.
 The production closed on 13 September 2025.

 The production received positive reviews.
 Emma John, writing in The Guardian, gave it 4 out of 5 stars, praising the writing, although saying "Determined to give every issue and angle a fair hearing, Inter Alia sheds its nimbleness and wit as it grapples with the serious stuff in its later stages".
 She praises "Pike's physical, occasionally anarchic performance".
 Marianka Swain, writing for London Theatre, headlined her review "Rosamund Pike gives a rock-star performance in this scorching legal drama", giving it 4 out of 5 stars.
 Lucinda Everett wrote on WhatsOnStage.com "Miller gives us provocation without polemics", and praised the performances, set, lighting, and sound, also awarding 4 stars.

-A trailer of the National Theatre Live film version was shown in UK cinemas from 4 September 2025, with the film premiering in UK and Australian cinemas on 25 September 2025.
+A trailer of the National Theatre Live film version was shown in UK cinemas from 4 September 2025, with the film premiering in UK and Australian cinemas on 25 September 2025, and later on their own National Theatre at Home streaming service from 7 July 2026.

 West End (2026)

-The production is scheduled to transfer to the West End in Spring 2026 for a strictly limited engagement.
-Performances are expected to begin 19 March 2026 at the Wyndham's Theatre.
-Rosamund Pike is also expected to reprise her performance with further casting to be announced.
+The production transferred to the West End in Spring 2026 for a strictly limited engagement.
+Performances began on 19 March 2026 at the Wyndham's Theatre and set to end 20 June 2026.
+Rosamund Pike reprised her role, along with Jamie Glover.
+Cormac McAlinden joined the company.

+Broadway (2026)

+The production is scheduled to transfer to Broadway from 10 November 2026 until 21 February 2027 at the Music Box Theatre.
+Rosamund Pike is set to reprise her performance with further casting and dates yet to be announced.